 Tip #4: For More Traction, Try These Tricks

 - First, make sure you have a quality yoga mat.
-This is especially effective for cork yoga mats or high quality synthetic mats like Lululemon’s The Reversible Mat or Alo Yoga’s Warrior Mat.
+This is especially effective for cork yoga mats or high-quality synthetic mats like lululemon’s Mat 5mm Made With FSC™ Certified Rubber Mat or Alo Yoga’s Warrior Mat.

 - add a spray of water (or sweat) to your mat to improve the stickiness.
 Some also prefer a 50/50 mix with white vinegar to strengthen your grip on the mat surface.